donbright/rust-lang-cheat-sheet/README.md

 type ZFillCallback = fn(bottom:u32,top:u32)->u32;  // typedef of a function

-fn maximum(t:i8,...) {} // error, can't have variable number of arguments. see Macros! below
+fn maximum(t:i8,...) {} // error, can't have variable number of arguments.
+                        // only macros! can be Variadic in Rust (see below)

 ```